-Secure a database in Azure Synapse
+Secure a dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

 Connection Security refers to how you restrict and secure connections to your database using firewall rules and connection encryption.

-Firewall rules are used by both the logical SQL server and its databases to reject connection attempts from IP addresses that haven't been explicitly whitelisted.
+Firewall rules are used by both the logical SQL server and its databases to reject connection attempts from IP addresses that haven't been explicitly approved.
 To allow connections from your application or client machine's public IP address, you must first create a server-level firewall rule using the Azure portal, REST API, or PowerShell.

-Azure Synapse Analytics uses server-level IP firewall rules.
+Dedicated SQL pool (formerly SQL DW) uses server-level IP firewall rules.
 It doesn't support database-level IP firewall rules.
 For more information, see see Azure SQL Database firewall rules

 When you created the server for your database, you specified a "server admin" login with a username and password.
 Using these credentials, you can authenticate to any database on that server as the database owner, or "dbo" through SQL Server Authentication.